here-erhe/Design-Token-Exporter/README.md

 # Design Token Exporter

 Export Design tokens from your Sketch project.
-You can export colors, text, spacing tokens and text style objects.
+You can export colors, text, spacing tokens and text styles.

-- You can choose fileformat: SCSS, CSS, LESS, JSON, JavaScript (Object/Variables)
+- You can choose file format: SCSS, CSS, LESS, JSON, JavaScript (Object/Variables)
-- You can choose colorformat: HEX or RGBA
+- You can choose color format: HEX or RGBA
 - You can choose text tokens: font family, font size, font weight, line height or letter spacing
 - You can choose units: Absolute (px) or Relative (rem)
 - You can choose naming (kebab-case, camelCase or part of layer name)